 - Trip cancellation/interruption insurance of up to $20,000 per trip

 The Chase Sapphire Reserve is still one of the best premium travel credit cards.
-However, a $100 annual fee increase should make anyone reevaluate if the benefit upgrades are worth the extra cost.
 If you love Lyft and DoorDash, the new perks can be an easy win to score more travel and dining rewards.

 - 4 Easy Ways I Earned 200,000 Chase Sapphire Reserve Points in a Year